Synopsis

 (CVE-2022-27781)

-This flaw makes it possible for a Man-In-The-Middle attack to go unnoticed and even allows it to inject data to the client.
+A vulnerability was found in curl.
+This issue occurs because it mishandles message verification failures when curl does FTP transfers secured by krb5.
+This flaw makes it possible for a Man-in-the-middle attack to go unnoticed and allows data injection into the client.
 (CVE-2022-32208)

-- When doing HTTP(S) transfers, libcurl might erroneously use the read callback (`CURLOPT_READFUNCTION`) to ask for data to send, even when the `CURLOPT_POSTFIELDS` option has been set, if the same handle previously was used to issue a `PUT` request which used that callback.
-This flaw may surprise the application and cause it to misbehave and either send off the wrong data or use memory after free or similar in the subsequent `POST` request.
-The problem exists in the logic for a reused handle when it is changed from a PUT to a POST.
+A vulnerability was found in curl.
+The issue occurs when doing HTTP(S) transfers, where curl might erroneously use the read callback () to ask for data to send, even when the option has been set if it previously used the same handle to issue a request which used that callback.
+This flaw may surprise the application and cause it to misbehave and either send off the wrong data or use memory after free or similar in the subsequent request.
 (CVE-2022-32221)

-- curl before 7.86.0 has a double free.
-If curl is told to use an HTTP proxy for a transfer with a non- HTTP(S) URL, it sets up the connection to the remote server by issuing a CONNECT request to the proxy, and then tunnels the rest of the protocol through.
-An HTTP proxy might refuse this request (HTTP proxies often only allow outgoing connections to specific port numbers, like 443 for HTTPS) and instead return a non-200 status code to the client.
-Due to flaws in the error/cleanup handling, this could trigger a double free in curl if one of the following schemes were used in the URL for the transfer: dict, gopher, gophers, ldap, ldaps, rtmp, rtmps, or telnet.
-The earliest affected version is 7.77.0.
-(CVE-2022-42915)
+A vulnerability was found in curl.
+The issue occurs if curl is told to use an HTTP proxy for a transfer with a non-HTTP(S) URL.
+It sets up the connection to the remote server by issuing a `CONNECT` request to the proxy and then tunnels the rest of the protocol through.
+An HTTP proxy might refuse this request (HTTP proxies often only allow outgoing connections to specific port numbers, like 443 for HTTPS) and instead return a non-200 response code to the client.
+Due to flaws in the error/cleanup handling, this could trigger a double-free issue in curl if using one of the following schemes in the URL for the transfer:

-- In curl before 7.86.0, the HSTS check could be bypassed to trick it into staying with HTTP.
-Using its HSTS support, curl can be instructed to use HTTPS directly (instead of using an insecure cleartext HTTP step) even when HTTP is provided in the URL.
-This mechanism could be bypassed if the host name in the given URL uses IDN characters that get replaced with ASCII counterparts as part of the IDN conversion, e.g., using the character UTF-8 U+3002 (IDEOGRAPHIC FULL STOP) instead of the common ASCII full stop of U+002E (.).
+A vulnerability was found in curl.
+The issue occurs because curl's HSTS check can be bypassed to trick it to keep using HTTP.
+Using its HSTS support, it can instruct curl to use HTTPS directly instead of using an insecure clear-text HTTP step even when HTTP is provided in the URL.
+This mechanism can be bypassed if the hostname in the given URL uses IDN characters that get replaced with ASCII counterparts as part of the IDN conversion.
+Like using the character UTF-8 U+3002 (IDEOGRAPHIC FULL STOP) instead of the common ASCII full stop (U+002E) .
+(CVE-2022-42916)

 Using its HSTS support, curl can be instructed to use HTTPS instead of using an insecure clear-text HTTP step even when HTTP is provided in the URL.
 However, the HSTS mechanism could be bypassed if the host name in the given URL first uses IDN characters that get replaced to ASCII counterparts as part of the IDN conversion.
 Like using the character UTF-8 U+3002 (IDEOGRAPHIC FULL STOP) instead of the common ASCII full stop (U+002E) `.`.
 Then in a subsequent request, it does not detect the HSTS state and makes a clear text transfer.
 Because it would store the info IDN encoded but look for it IDN decoded.
 (CVE-2022-43551)